How to Identify Your Protagonist’s Want and Need (And Why Those Matter to Your Plot)

 You’ll find me here next week with a new episode of Your Next Draft.
 Until then, happy editing!

 Awesome!
-Now go check your email for your guide!
+Now go check your email for your worksheet!